h7x4/kanimaji-dart/README.md

 The [svg library used](lib/svg) is mostly a rewrite of pythons [svg.path][svg.path].
 This is what kanimaji originally used for animation, and even thought there's a lot of svg path parsers in dart, I found none that was able to calculate the length of the path.
 If you do find one, please let me know!

+Also, do note that most of the comments in the project is brought over from the python projects.
+I've tried to adjust and remove some of them to make them more useful, but they shouldn't be trusted if there's doubt.

 [svg.path]: https://pypi.org/project/svg.path/